Scott Niedermayer: Anaheim Ducks

 As an unrestricted free agent in the summer of 2005, Niedermayer was in considerable demand; 14 teams contacted his agent on the first day they were allowed to talk to him.
 The Devils offered him a five-year contract that would have paid him $7.8 million per season, the maximum allowed under the new salary cap, but Niedermayer chose instead to sign a four-year contract worth $6.75 million per season with the Mighty Ducks of Anaheim.
 He chose to take the shorter term and lower salary to play and try to win a Stanley Cup with his brother.
 The Ducks immediately named Scott the team's captain.
 In his first season in Anaheim, 2005–06, Niedermayer scored 63 points and was named a First Team All-Star for the second time.
 In the playoffs, the Ducks reached the Western Conference Final, but were eliminated by the Edmonton Oilers.

 Joined on Anaheim's blueline by Chris Pronger, Niedermayer helped the Ducks set franchise records in 2006–07 for most wins (48) and points (110).
 Both were named finalists for the Norris Trophy, but lost to Detroit's Nicklas Lidström.
 Individually, Niedermayer played his 1,000th career game, against the Edmonton Oilers on November 28, 2006.
 He set career highs of 15 goals, 54 assists and 69 points during the regular season and was named a First Team All-Star.
-He added 11 points in the 2007 Stanley Cup playoffs, and was named recipient of the Conn Smythe Memorial Trophy as the most valuable player of the post-season after leading Anaheim to the franchise's first championship in a five-game series victory over the Ottawa Senators in the final.
+He added 11 points in the 2007 Stanley Cup playoffs, and was named recipient of the Conn Smythe Memorial Trophy as the most valuable player of the post-season after leading Anaheim to the franchise's first championship in a five-game series victory over the Ottawa Senators in the 2007 Stanley Cup Final.
 As team captain, Niedermayer was the first player given the chance to hoist the Stanley Cup.
 He passed the trophy to his brother; it was Rob's first championship victory.
 Of the moment, Scott stated: "You don't really dream of passing it to your brother.
 I never have.
 To be able to do that is definitely a highlight of my career."